mikerochip/addressables-training-manual/README.md

 ## 2. Deploy OTA content to reduce app store build size

 You can use Addressables to reduce the size of your builds by deploying assets to a server instead of shipping them with your builds.
 The main use case for this is reducing app sizes for mobile app stores so you can (hopefully) stay underneath app store cellular download limits.
-This use case is possible because your assets get transformed into asset bundles, which are basically a type of asset that Unity can load at runtime (normally, assets in Unity must be baked into your builds).

 ## 3. Deploy updated content OTA

 Addressables has a workflow specifically intended for deploying content updates to live apps.
 It's important to note that this is a distinct workflow from the previous use case of reducing build sizes.
 You can't just use the workflow from the previous use case and overwrite the files you wrote last time to achieve a content update.
+You have to enable usage of what's called a remote catalog.
+A catalog is a list of asset bundles and where they are located.
+A remote catalog is a catalog your game downloads from a server (usually on startup) to get the latest list of asset bundles to download.

 # Content Builds and Build Artifacts